 There are several key details to consider when shopping for a new printer.
 Obviously, you want a printer that performs well, so all of our reviews discuss a printer's output quality and speed, but there's more to an all-in-one printer than just churning out documents.

-First, consider the price.
-All-in-one printers sell for as little as $60 (£45/AU$90) for inkjet models, and $150 (£170/AU$200) for laser printers, with high-end models costing hundreds of dollars, but offering better print quality, durability and features.
+Price: All-in-one printers sell for as little as $60 (£45/AU$90) for inkjet models, and $150 (£170/AU$200) for laser printers, with high-end models costing hundreds of dollars, but offering better print quality, durability and features.
 And don’t forget ink and toner, which can range from 1 to 5 cents per page for basic documents (photos will cost more).

-Home and office printers differ greatly in their handling of large print volumes.
+Home or Office: Home and office printers differ greatly in their handling of large print volumes.
 Some printers are built to offer great quality and value for the home user that prints a few pages a week, while others are built for busy offices where multiple users print dozens or hundreds of pages every day.
 Find the one that’s right for you to avoid paying for features you don’t need.

-Finally, consider the cost per page.
+Operating expenses: Finally, consider the cost per page.
 Whether it’s using ink cartridges or toner, printers cost money over time.
 Check our reviews for a breakdown of the costs to print individual pages as a good measure of how expensive operating costs will be over the life of the printer.

 How we test all-in-one printers